 Before the body goes into the oven, a stainless steel disk around the size of a quarter with a unique number is placed with it.
 That number is then recorded on the paperwork of the deceased.
 Since the disk doesn’t melt, it will remain in tact with the ashes that you receive.
 If you’re really set on IDing the cremains, you could sift through the ashes and find the remaining disk.
 Not the best way to spend an afternoon, but whatever gives you closure is fine with me.

 SEE FOR YOURSELF

-If you plan in advance, most crematories will allow you to watch the event take place.
-In some cultures, this is quite normal.
-If, however, you are uncomfortable with this, please do not feel obligated to do so.
+If you plan in advance, crematories will allow you to watch the event take place.
+In some cultures it's normal, but if you're uncomfortable with this option don't feel obligated to do so.

 - Paying Final Bills, Dues, And Estate ExpensesIn order to settle the estate, all outstanding bills and dues that the...Read more